Patient Rights and Responsibilities: City of Hope Los Angeles- and Orange County-Area Locations

 - Know the name of the doctor who has primary responsibility for coordinating your care and the names and professional relationships of other doctors and caregivers who will see you.

-- Receive information about your health status, diagnosis, prognosis, course of treatment, prospects for recovery and outcomes of care (including unexpected outcomes) in terms you can understand.
+- Receive information about your health status, diagnosis, prognosis, course of treatment, prospects for recovery and outcomes of care (including unexpected outcomes) in a timely manner and in terms you can understand.
 You have the right to effective communication and to take part in developing and implementing your plan of care.
 You have the right to participate in ethical questions that arise in the course of your care, including issues of conflict resolution, withholding resuscitative services and forgoing or withdrawing life-sustaining treatment.

 - Be advised if the hospital/personal doctor proposes a clinical study affecting your care or treatment.
 You have the right to refuse to participate in such research projects.